Bisher-Almasri/codespell/README.md

 **Codespell** is an immersive, dark-themed coding education platform that transforms learning programming into an enchanting journey through the mystical realms of code.
 Experience programming education like never before with our magical, wizard-themed interface that makes learning both engaging and memorable.

 🔗 **Live Demo**: [https://codespell.vercel.app](https://codespell.vercel.app)
+## video might take a while to load
 ![video might take a while to load](/video.mov)

 ## ✨ Features